jorenham/optype/README.md

 ---

 > [!WARNING]
-> The API is not stable; use at your own risk.
+> The API is not stable; use it at your own risk.

 ## Installation